 Gearing up for a Digital Future at Halti

-The success of digital tools within Halti’s design departments has given the brand the confidence to further embed it into their workflows as it continues to make a positive impact.
+The success of digital tools within Halti’s design departments has given the brand the confidence to further embed them into its workflows as it continues to make a positive impact.
 Although the expansion of 3D within the company is currently a work in progress, the product development team is eager to scale up, and soon be able to utilize it all the way through to eCommerce.
 “We hope that in the near future, our sales team will be able to showcase the upcoming collections to customers using 3D garments, eliminating the need to manufacture and fly model pieces for resale,” says Laura.